 Plus, subscribe to our newsletter at the bottom of this post and receive free recipes!

 - 2 Aidels Andouille Sausage links cut into 1/2 inch pieces

 - 1 cup of onion chopped

 - 6 tbsp butter

 - 2 cups of chicken broth or stock

-- Oil spray an 8" x 3" x 11" baking dish and add the stuffing to the baking dish.
+With Pam oil spray, spray the bottom and sides of an 8" x 3" x 11" baking dish and the add the stuffing to the baking dish.
 Bake at 350F for 25 min.